Sarah Guillemard

 Sarah Guillemard is a Canadian provincial politician, who was elected as the Member of the Legislative Assembly of Manitoba for the riding of Fort Richmond in the 2016 election.
-She is a member of the Progressive Conservative party currently serving as the minister of Advanced Education and Training.
-She previously served as minister of Mental Health and Community Wellness.
+She is a member of the Progressive Conservative party, she served as the minister of Advanced Education and Training, minister of Mental Health and Community Wellness and Minister of Environment and Climate.
 She defeated NDP incumbent Kerri Irvin-Ross in the election.
 She was re-elected in the 2019 provincial election.
+In the 2023 provincial election, Guillemard did not seek reelection and her seat was won by NDP candidate Jennifer Chen.